 12: According to a survey, about 45% of the dogs sleep with their owners in their beds.

-13: The Australian Kelpie is a very high energy dog and it needs a lot of exercise to stay healthy.
+13: The Australian Kelpie is a very high energy dog and it needs a lot of exercises to stay healthy.

 14: Miniature Pinscher is often mistaken as the miniature version of Doberman Pinscher, but both of them are different breeds.